Trippeng/Quicky/docs/quicky-full-context.md

 - It reaches at least 3 users, and
 - The number of tasks created in the first week is greater than or equal to the number of users in the organization

+Note: Activation measurement/endpoint is deferred from the MVP.
+This definition remains the product KPI for later analysis and is not implemented as an API in the MVP scope.

 ## 5. Invite System Design

 ### Invite Entry Points